filip-kustura/quack/README.md

 # Quack: A Simple Social Media Web Application

-This repository contains a PHP-based web application implementing the "Quack" platform, designed as a university assignment for the "Računarski praktikum 2" course.
+This repository contains a PHP-based web application implementing the "Quack" platform, designed as a university assignment for the "Computer Lab II" course.
 Quack is a lightweight social media application that allows users to share short posts, follow others, and explore tagged content.

 ## Features